mozman/ezdxf/docs/source/usage_for_beginners.rst

 function, but this is a more advanced feature, because this requires detection of the file encoding in advance.

+This works well with DXF files from trusted sources like AutoCAD or BricsCAD, for loading DXF files with minor or major flaws look at the :mod:`ezdxf.recover` module.

 .. seealso::

     Documentation for :func:`ezdxf.readfile`, :func:`ezdxf.readzip` and
     :func:`ezdxf.read`, for more information about file
     management go to the :ref:`dwgmanagement` section.
+For loading DXF files with structural errors look at the :mod:`ezdxf.recover` module.

 Saving DXF Files
 ----------------